Mount Lofty Ranges 28-day Rainfall Forecast

 50% to 75%

 The hemispheric long wave pattern has been relatively fast moving in recent weeks.
-There are five main troughs.
-Currently the most significant troughs are near the longitudes of South Africa, the Indian Ocean, New Zealand, the southeast Pacific, and the Atlantic Ocean.
+There are three main troughs.
+Currently the most significant troughs are near the longitudes of South Africa, the Indian Ocean, Western Australia, and the south Pacific.

-Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 7 December to 11 December, 20 December to 24 December, and 28 December to 1 January.
-Rain events originating in the tropics and moving south are possible about 12 December to 16 December, 25 December to 29 December, and 1 January to 5 January.
+Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 14 April to 18 April, 20 April to 24 April, and 28 April to 2 May.
+Rain events originating in the tropics and moving south are possible about 25 March to 29 March.

 This forecast is produced by a multi-model ensemble consisting of dynamical atmospheric models, which are forced by the latest observed atmosphere, ocean, land and ice conditions.
 The models are designed to simulate features of the real atmosphere, including the daily movement of long and short wave patterns in the Southern Hemisphere.